cmiles/PointlessWaymarksProject/DevNotes.md

  - Could all in app font sizes be controlled by slider or setting?
 I like the control in the editor but maybe everywhere would be more useful?
 And persist in Settings?

 ## Notes

+1/1/2024

+Happy near year!
+This project starts the New Year with over 1400 commits, new Spatial Content Map functionality in the CMS and Feed Reader and Cloud Backup programs that have been in use for months at this point.
+It is quite a prvelege to be able to take a purely personal project so far!

 7/30/2023